Court Line: Court Line Aviation

-To coincide with the arrival of the first BAC One-Eleven 500, the airline changed its name on 1 January 1970 to Court Line Aviation and introduced a new corporate look and strategy that focused exclusively on the then fast-growing package holiday market.
+To coincide with the arrival of the first BAC One-Eleven 500, the airline changed its name on 1 January 1970 to Court Line (Aviation) Ltd. and introduced a new corporate look and strategy that focused exclusively on the then fast-growing package holiday market.
 As the larger One-Eleven 500s were delivered, all but one of the smaller, former Autair 400 series One-Elevens were retired.

 The corporate look was an all-over colour design by Peter Murdoch.
 In keeping with the holiday "feel-good factor", One-Elevens were painted in the following distinctive, eye-catching pastel colour combinations: yellow/gold/orange, pink/rose/magenta, pale violet/mauve/purple, light green/mid-green/forest green.
 As with the tankers in the shipping fleet, the aircraft were named Halcyon Breeze, Halcyon Skies, Halcyon Days, etcetera.
 Aircrew wore trendy uniforms designed by Mary Quant.
 This was part of making passengers feel that the flight was a "fun part" of their holiday.
 For many, it would be their first flying experience.

 Other airlines and tour operators were quick to jump on the burgeoning package holiday bandwagon.
 This resulted in increasingly fierce competition between operators and led to a price warfare to fill planes and hotels.
 Under Tom Gullick's management, Shipping Industrial Holdings' subsidiary Clarksons Holidays became the undisputed cut-price leader in the IT market.
 By 1973, Clarksons carried 1.1 million holidaymakers—almost 1968's whole industry total—and contracted over 70% of Court Line's charter capacity.
 Its meteoric rise was entirely volume-based.
 It generated the required volumes by ruthlessly undercutting rivals and outbidding them to win the race for securing accommodation in popular overseas holiday resorts, especially in Spain.
-Thus, in the early 1970s, a holiday in Majorca or on the Costa del Sol became affordable for the average person for the first time.
+Thus, in the early 1970s, a holiday in Mallorca or on the Costa del Sol became affordable for the average person for the first time.

 Court Line and Clarksons Holidays were also a UK pioneer of the "time charter" concept, whereby the airline entered into a long-term relationship with the tour operator.
 "Time charter" was modelled on similar long-term arrangements between ship owners and charterers in the oil tanker business.
 It resulted in greater economic security for the charter airline industry and enabled it to acquire new aircraft on more favourable terms.